pingcap/docs/tidb-cloud/branch-manage.md

 ## Reset a branch

-Reset will synchronize your branch with the latest data from its parent.
-This operation is irreversible.
+Resetting a branch synchronizes it with the latest data from its parent.

+> **Note:**
+>
+> This operation is irreversible.
+Before resetting a branch, make sure that you have backed up any important data.

 To reset a branch, perform the following steps:

 1. In the [TiDB Cloud console](https://tidbcloud.com/), navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project, and then click the name of your target TiDB Cloud Serverless cluster to go to its overview page.
 2. Click **Branches** in the left navigation pane.